Our curriculum goes beyond the theory of design—our students get their hands wet and their feet dirty.

 Aid students through scholarships, fellowships, and academic support in the Student Success Center.
 Ensure our graduates have a foundation built on exceptional engineering principles and practical knowledge, and open doors for educational and research opportunities.

 Safeguard the quality of our educational experience.
 Continue the legacy of producing world-class engineers.
-Help us maintain our rankings and honor the high standards set by faculty, staff, students, and alumni of the civil and environmental engineering programs.
+Help us maintain our rankings and honor the high standards set by faculty, staff, students, and alumni of the civil, environmental, and geospatial engineering programs.

 Enhance the hands-on learning environment you experience while studying at Michigan Tech.
 Contribute toward laboratory and equipment upgrades that will improve the stature of our program and lead students toward impactful careers.